verhovsky/Google-Search-for-Power-Users/README.md

 # Google Search for Power Users #

 Strip away everything from Google Search except the search bar and results.
-Make the Tab key practical.

-Use `Tab` to navigate links, and `/` to google.
+Use `j/k` to navigate links, and `/` to google. `n` to go to the next page of results

 ![Screenshot](img/screenshot.png)